rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 teaching: 10
 exercises: 20
 questions:
-- "How do I send data from one process to another"
+- "How do I send data from one rank to another"
 objectives:
 - "Introduce the MPI_Send and MPI_Recv functions"
 keypoints: